R0M-GH/2473ScoutingApp/README.md

 # FRCScoutApp

-FRC 2473 Scouting App built with Swift for iOS.
+FRC 2473 Scouting App built with Swift for iOS complete with Firebase integration for real-time data storage.

 <br>